Compare Hokitika Car Rental Deals

 The West Coast Treetop Walk is an enchanting visitor attraction, and just 15 minutes drive south of Hokitika.

-The journey begins a short walk from the entrance and cafe (a shuttle is available to cover this distance for those with limited mobility; motorised wheelchairs can access the whole treetop walkway, as can prams).
+The journey begins a short walk from the entrance and cafe.
+A shuttle is available to cover this distance for those with limited mobility; motorised wheelchairs can access the whole treetop walkway, as can prams.

 The foliage is diverse, including matai, totara and kahikatea.
 The trees provide food and shelter for birds such as the bellbird and tui.
-And the white heron, or kotuku, can often be found at the stream beside the cafe, nibbling on whitebait.
+And the white heron (or kotuku) can often be found at the stream beside the cafe, nibbling on whitebait.

 The whole experience lasts for up to an hour, as you walk for half a kilometre through the canopy of temperate rainforest, among the treetops.
-In extreme weather such as high winds or storms the walkway may close.
+In extreme weather, such as high winds or storms, the walkway may close.

-The vivid turquoise waters of the Hokitika River are unmistakeable, and they really do look as vibrant as that in real life!
+The vivid turquoise waters of the Hokitika River are unmistakable, and they really do look as vibrant as that in real life!
 You can’t miss seeing them for yourself at the Hokitika Gorge while on the west coast.

-A walking track leads through hardwood forest from the car park, coming out onto a viewing platform (all wheelchair friendly).
+A walking track leads through hardwood forest from the car park, coming out onto a viewing platform (all wheelchair-friendly).
 You will be able to look down on the Hokitika Gorge and further out to rich green farmland.

 Located southwest and inland from Hokitika township, the journey will take about half an hour in your rental car.
-The route is well sign posted along the way.
+The route is well signposted along the way.
 For a scenic loop drive back via Lake Kaniere, which is north of the gorge.
 Alternatively, another option is to head towards Lake Mahinapua on the way back, taking the Woodstock-Rimu road.

 Housed in the historic Carnegie Building on the corner of Hamilton and Tancred Streets, it’s hard to miss the big red brick Hokitika Museum.
 This regional history hub tells the story of the wild West Coast, one of the most rugged and isolated regions of New Zealand.
-The museum’s down to earth displays and friendly staff reflect the spirit of the West Coast, which lives on today.
+The museum’s down-to-earth displays and friendly staff reflect the spirit of the West Coast, which lives on today.

-Start with the excellent audio visual experience, which offers an introduction to the area’s history.
+Start with the excellent audio-visual experience, which offers an introduction to the area’s history.
 Delve into exhibitions devoted to the history of development and transport in Westland, and the rotating art and specialist exhibitions in the gallery.